Abdominal aortic aneurysm

 Aneurysm - aortic; AAA

-The exact cause of the condition is unknown.
-Factors that can increase your risk of developing the problem include:
+The exact cause of an aneurysm is unknown.
+It occurs due to weakness in the wall of the artery.
+Factors that can increase your risk of having this problem include:

 An abdominal aortic aneurysm is most often seen in males over age 60 who have one or more risk factors.
-The larger the aneurysm, the more likely it is to break open.
-This can be life-threatening.
+The larger the aneurysm, the more likely it is to break open or tear.
+This can be life threatening.

 Aneurysms can develop slowly over many years, often with no symptoms.
 Symptoms may come on quickly if the aneurysm expands rapidly, tears open or leaks blood within the wall of the vessel (aortic dissection).

 Your health care provider will examine your abdomen and feel the pulses in your legs.
 The provider may find:

 Your provider may find this problem by doing the following tests:

 Any one of these tests may be done when you are having symptoms.

 You may have an abdominal aortic aneurysm that is not causing any symptoms.
 Your provider may order an ultrasound of the abdomen to screen for an aneurysm.